-Note: To guard against wallet corruption, your wallet files are duplicated on your server's droplet as well as the block storage volume which hosts the chain data.
+To guard against wallet corruption, your wallet files are backed up nightly from your droplet's storage volume which hosts the chain data to the droplet's file system itself.

 To back up your Ether wallet, run the following command: